Developer Guide

 different entities (tutorial groups, lessons, students and their records) come together.

-revamp it to accommodate multiple entities such as Group
+revamp it to accommodate multiple entities such as Group, Lesson, Student and StudentInfo, while

 ensuring we adhere to principles such as Separation of concerns